-Child is told to look at the cartoons and then retell the story Does student recognize emotions on the page?
-Examiner presents each set of cartoons in order while giving basic info about the cartoon Initially, do not give too much info If the child is confused about the story provide clarification After presentation of each set, ask the Observe the child's use of gestures as coordinated with speech Any sense of humor apparent?
-Note the amount of language provided Obtain an idea of insight (ability to inference from concrete visuals) Ability to adapt narrative to the student to step back from the table and cartoons and say : audience (make it understandable).
-Concerned about audience "Can you tell me the story?"
-"Tell me and understanding. show me with your hands what happened in Comments about affect or the cartoon?" relationships of characters. • The student needs room to gesture, standing up • Can the child describe character motivations?
+- Does student recognize emotions on the page? - Observe the child's use of gestures as coordinated with speech - Any sense of humor apparent? - Note the amount of language provided - Obtain an idea of insight (ability to inference from concrete visuals) - Ability to adapt narrative to the audience (make it understandable).
+Concerned about audience understanding. - Comments about affect or relationships of characters. - Can the child describe character motivations?

-• Have no access to the cartoons (nothing in hands) • Retell in sequence? • If limited gesturing on the first cartoon set, then administer the second.
+- Have no access to the cartoons (nothing in hands) - If limited gesturing on the first cartoon set, then administer the second. - Retell in sequence?